-The new Guelph Central Stration will establish a single central transit hub and play a critical role in implementing the City's Transit Growth Strategy.
-The City shall continue to work with VIA, Metrolinx, inter-city transit providers and other stakeholders to ensure all planned transit functions of the Downtown Transit Terminal are accommodated and coordinated in an efficient manner that supports the broad objective to create an attractive and transit-oriented Downtown.
-The City shall also continue to work with Downtown property owners, employers and residents to capitalize on the Transit Terminal and monitor its impacts it may have on its immediate surroundings.
+The Transit Terminal, named Guelph Central Station, will establish a single central transit hub and play a critical role in implementing the City's Transit Growth Strategy.
+The City shall continue to work with VIA, Metrolinx, inter-city transit providers and other stakeholders to ensure all planned transit functions of Guelph Central Station are accommodated and coordinated in an efficient manner that supports the broad objective to create an attractive and transit-oriented Downtown.
+The City shall also continue to work with Downtown property owners, employers and residents to capitalize on Guelph Central Station and monitor any impacts it may have on its immediate surroundings.

-The Major Transit Station area identified on Schedule A is intended to accommodate the components of the Transit Terminal, including but not limited to the historic VIA train station, bus stops, passenger waiting and transfer areas, train platforms, a passenger pick-up and drop-off area, pedestrian bridge/tunnel(s) and parking facilities for cars and bicycles.
-Carden Street and Farquhar Street, east of Wyndham Street, will have important roles in supporting the functions of the Transit Terminal.
+The Major Transit Station identified on Schedule A is intended to accommodate the components of the Transit Terminal, including but not limited to the historic VIA train station, bus stops, passenger waiting and transfer areas, train platforms, a passenger pick-up and drop-off area, pedestrian bridge/tunnel(s) and parking facilities for cars and bicycles.
+Carden Street and Farquhar Street, east of Wyndham Street, will have important roles in supporting the functions of Guelph Central Station.
 Carden Street should be designed to accommodate high volumes of bus traffic, while Farquhar Street should be designed to accommodate high volumes of vehicular traffic; both streets should accommodate high volumes of pedestrian traffic to and around the station.

-A connection linking Neeve Street to Farquhar Street may be required to facilitate vehicular and pedestrian circulation associated with the Downtown Transit Terminal.
+A connection linking Neeve Street to Farquhar Street may be required to facilitate vehicular and pedestrian circulation associated with Guelph Central Station.